Policlinico of Milan

 There are three emergency rooms for different categories of patients.
 The maternity ward (Mangiagalli Clinic) has the highest number of births in Lombardy.

-The Foundation is a scientific Institute for Research, Hospitalization and Health Care (IRCCS), which means that, alongside clinical activity, it promotes research programs with predominantly translational purposes.
+The Foundation is a scientific Institute for Research, Hospitalization and Health Care (IRCCS Italian = Istituto di Ricovero e Cura a Carattere Scientifico), which means that, alongside clinical activity, it promotes research programs with predominantly translational purposes.
 The programs are concerned with the rapid transfer of therapies from the laboratory to patients.